miguelgondu/blog_hugo/content/posts/2024-06-15/a-map-of-hdbo-part-1.md

 {{< figure src="/static/assets/hdbo_blogposts/a_map_part_1/hdbo_pie.jpg" alt="A timeline of high-dimensional Bayesian optimization." class="largeSize" title="A timeline and taxonomy of high-dimensional Bayesian optimization.
 Click it for an interactive version with links to papers and open source implementations." link="/assets/hdbo_timeline.pdf" >}}

 **In this blogpost** and the ones that follow I will dive into this taxonomy and each of the families.
-The final goal is to provide a _map_ of HDBO: a comprehensive overview, tutorialized with code.
+The final goal is to provide **a map of HDBO**: a comprehensive overview, tutorialized with code.
 This blogpost in particular presents an introduction to HDBO, and a couple of baselines.
 The next ones will dive into the families of the taxonomy.

 I want to emphasize that [I'm building on prior work done by Binois & Wycoff](https://arxiv.org/abs/2111.05040), as well as [Santoni et al.'s comparison of HDBO methods](https://arxiv.org/abs/2303.00890).
 The taxonomy shown here is an extention of what's proposed in these two papers.